thosearetheguise/thosearetheguise.github.io/_posts/2019-01-06-htb-Mischief.md

 $
 ```

-Now we use our standard python -c 'import pty; pty.spawn("/bin/bash")' to get a bash shell and see if we can run sudo:
+Now we use our standard `python -c 'import pty; pty.spawn("/bin/bash")'` to get a bash shell and see if we can run `sudo`:
 ```
 $ python -c 'import pty; pty.spawn("/bin/bash")'
 www-data@Mischief:/var/www/html$ sudo ls